yyang768osu/al-folio/_posts/2022-03-05-neural-network-quantization.md

 \end{align}
 $$

-The schematic below illustrate how simulated quantization described by the equation above is added to a typical network layer.
+The schematic below illustrate how simulated quantization described by this equation above can be added to a typical network layer.

 <div class="row mt-3">
     <div class="col-sm-2 mt-3 mt-md-0">